paradox41/mandarin-peacock/README.md

 This uses the Minimal theme from [Minimal-Sublime-Text-Theme](https://github.com/AntoineBoulanger/Minimal-Sublime-Text-Theme) and all credit goes to the creator.

-This uses the icons from [Cobalt2](https://github.com/wesbos/cobalt2) and again, all credit goes to the creator
+This uses the icons from [Cobalt2](https://github.com/wesbos/cobalt2) and again, all credit goes to the creator.

 ### How to Install